shimmeringDiamond/Discord-Game-ServerStatus/README.md

 ## Running Locally
 You can also run without containerization.
-Just clone the repo then copy `src/storage/database-template.sqlite` to `storage/database.sqlite` then you can set your environment variables as described in the docker section and then run `npm run start`
+Just clone the repo then copy `src/storage/database-template.sqlite` to `storage/database.sqlite` then you can set your environment variables as described in the docker section and then run `npm install` and `npm run start`

 ## Future features
 Im looking to integrate Terraria and maybe other game servers, the code is already ready to accept